 IDFC First Bank's stock price has moved sideways the past year leveraged management buyout in banking.
 But Vaidyanathan has since repaid his loan by selling shares in the market.
 In March 2017, he informed the exchanges in a statutory reporting that he sold 1.5 per cent of the company, or 1.5 million shares, to raise Rs 108 crore, to close the loan he had availed earlier to acquire the stock.
 Such confidence to go after conviction takes as much courage as skills.
 Such soft landing of the MBO for him by part-selling stock at 7x the price he acquired, and subsequently getting a banking license for Capital First by merger makes IDFC First Bank the first leveraged MBO in banking.

-Noted journalist Tamal Bandyopadhyay tweeted, "Congratula -tions Market evangelists
+Noted journalist Tamal

-Vaidya @ Capitalfirstltd.
-Which NBFC gets a bank license without applying?" to which a response was quick from @sadafsayeed: "They approached RBI for the approval."
+Bandyopadhyay tweeted,

+"Congratula -tions

+V a i d y a @

+Capitalfirstltd.

+Which NBFC

+gets a bank

+license without

+applying?" to

+which a response

+was quick from

+@sadafsayeed:

+RBI

+approval."